mindspore-ai/docs/tutorials/training/source_en/advanced_use/enable_cache.md

 ## Creating a Cache Instance

-Create the Python script `my_training_script.py`, use the `DatasetCache` API to define a cache instance named `some_cache` in the script, and transfer the cache session ID created in the previous step to the `session_id` parameter.
+Create the Python script `my_training_script.py`, use the `DatasetCache` API to define a cache instance named `some_cache` in the script, and specify the `session_id` parameter to a cache session ID created in the previous step.

 ```python
 import mindspore.dataset as ds